Mohamed26Salah/Recipe-App/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Special thanks to [Author Name] for the inspiration and initial recipe collection.
-- Shoutout to the open-source community for the amazing tools and libraries used in this project.

 ## Contact

 For questions or feedback, feel free to contact us at [mohamedsalahomran44@gmail.com](mailto:mohamedsalahomran44@gmail.com).